chenaciousD/blabla/content/posts/2016-01-09---An App Designed to make Inspiration Personalized and Actionable.md

 The frog team was comprised of interaction designers, visual designers, a technical architect/lead, scrum master, and mobile/backend/QA/devops engineers. **My role on the team included:**
 - Scoping, contracting and engagement account leadership
-- Gathering, documenting and prioritizing product requirements and tradeoffs
+- Gather, document and prioritize product requirements and tradeoffs
-- Design-Engineering collaboration and process definition and model
+- Design-Engineering collaboration and process model
 - Contribute to task sequencing and overall project/product management
-- Contribute to interaction model brainstorming and development
+- Contribute to interaction model brainstorming and concept development

 #### Getting Inspired by Oprah